johnfedoruk/bangular/aio/content/guide/module-types.md

    <td>Service</td>
    <td>

      Service modules provide utility services such as data access and messaging.
 Ideally, they consist entirely of providers and have no declarations.
-Angular's `HttpClientModule` is a good example of a service module.
+Bangular's `HttpClientModule` is a good example of a service module.

      The root `AppModule` is the only module that should import service modules.